mitre/tmnt/docs/source/quickstart.rst

 What is TMNT?
 ~~~~~~~~~~~~~

-TMNT (Topic Modeling Neural Toolkit) implements a number of recently published methods for
+TMNT (Topic Modeling Neural Toolkit) implements a number of methods for
 training and applying neural network variational autoencoders (VAEs) to the problem of
 modeling latent topics in large documents collections.
 While various open source implementations
 of some of the algorithms in these recent papers are available, TMNT strives to include